LANDIS-II-Foundation/Core-Model-v6/sdk/trunk/README.txt

 scheduled task with elevated privileges, which can copy files into the C:\Program Files\ protected folder.

-To use the staging scripts in a project, edit its Post build event (in Visual
+To use the staging scripts in a project, create a text file called "staging-list.txt" with the following contents:

+  {OutDir}\NAME.OF.PROJECT.ASSEMBLY.dll

+For example, if the project's assembly name "Landis.Library.Example.dll", then the staging-list.txt file would contain this line:

+  {OutDir}\Landis.Library.Example.dll

+This file can list multiple files to be staged.
+Continuing the previous example, the assembly's symbol and documentation files can also be specified if the project's configured to generate them:

+  {OutDir}\Landis.Library.Example.dll
+  {OutDir}\Landis.Library.Example.pdb
+  {OutDir}\Landis.Library.Example.xml

+After creating this text file, edit the project's Post build event (in Visual
 Studio: Project --> Properties --> Build Events), and enter this command line:

-  cmd /c ""%LANDIS_SDK%\staging\stage-assembly.cmd" "$(TargetPath)""
+  "$(LANDIS_SDK)\staging\copy-to-build-dir.cmd" "$(ProjectDir)staging-list.txt" $(OutDir)

 This event will invokes the appropriate script to copy the project's assembly into a specific folder designated for developer use: